-In addition to the names database, a second ancillary data is defined in the Manifest.
-This is the Timestamps Database.
+In addition to the names database, the IPFS hash of a second ancillary data is published to the Unchained Index smart contract.
+We call this database the Timestamps Database.

-The need for a timestamp database becomes apparent as soon as one tries to query the node for timestamps.
+The need for a timestamp database becomes apparent as soon as one tries to query a block by date (or, equivalently timestamp).
 The RPC does not include such a query resulting in the need to scan the chain for the result.
-An external database of timestamps speeds up that query many times over.
-This database is created during the scraping process and its location is published to the smart contract as part of the manifest.
+An external database of timestamps speeds up that query significantly.
+This Timestamps Database is created during the process of scraping for the index, and its location is published to the smart contract as mentioned above.

-The structure of the binary timestamps database is
+The structure of the binary timestamps database is:

 '''

 // An array of fixed-width timestamp records

 timestampDb := []TimestampRecord

-// The number of records can be calculated using the file's size

-nRecords := fileSize(<path>) / sizeof(TimestampRecord)
+// The number of records can be calculated using the file's size nRecords := fileSize(<path>) / sizeof(TimestampRecord) '''

-'''

-A single TimestampRecord structure looks like this
+A single TimestampRecord structure looks like this:

 '''

 type TimestampRecord struct {

 // The block number for this timestamp

 BlockNumber uint32

 // The timestamp at that block

 Timestamp uint32

 }

 '''